- Monday - Friday - 9:00 am - 8:00 pm info@mdslsoccer.com 833-725-3338

 Game Postponement

 A game may be postponed at the field site if weather conditions are too hazardous for play.
 Extreme weather includes lightning, snow or ice on the ground.
-Rain is not a reason to postpone play.
+Rain is not a reason to postpone play but field officials may.
 In case of a postponed game, the MDSL Sports Coordinator has the ability to re-schedule the game as long as it does not conflict with the remainder of the season.

 Team Responsibilities